huishenlab/biscuit/index.md

  - lib/aln was adapted from Heng Li's BWA-mem code.
  - lib/htslib was submoduled from the htslib library.
  - lib/klib was submoduled from Heng Li's klib.
+ - This work is supported by NIH/NCI R37CA230748.

 ## Reference